AnatoliyAptukov/react-main-hero/README.md

 ```
 ## Usage

-For minimal usage, after installation, add the code to the module in which you want to use the component:
+For express usage, after installation, add the code to the module in which you want to use the component:

 ```ts
 import { MainHero } from "react-main-hero";